Course: Project Management 1

 learning outcomes

-The student explains the meaning and purpose of using the Gantt chart, Kanban board, Scrum process, Standup meeting, Retrospective, and other elements of project management.
+Describe the meaning and purpose of using Gantt charts, Kanban boards, the Scrum process, Standup meetings, Retrospectives, and other elements of project management.

-The student explains the meaning and purpose of using the Gantt chart, Kanban board, Scrum process, Standup meeting, Retrospective, and other elements of project management.
+Describe the meaning and purpose of using Gantt charts, Kanban boards, the Scrum process, Standup meetings, Retrospectives, and other elements of project management.

-Using examples, the student demonstrates an understanding of the concept of customer value and can justify why user experience is the primary concern in the project.
+Interpret the concept of customer value and justify why user experience is the primary concern in the project.

-Using examples, the student demonstrates an understanding of the concept of customer value and can justify why user experience is the primary concern in the project.
+Interpret the concept of customer value and justify why user experience is the primary concern in the project.

 Skills

-The student selects key information from the assignment of the head of the organization and compiles a Business Case for the project.
+Select key information from the assignment of the head of the organization and compile a Business Case for the project.

-The student selects key information from the assignment of the head of the organization and compiles a Business Case for the project.
+Select key information from the assignment of the head of the organization and compile a Business Case for the project.

-The student analyzes the problem of the organization and proposes options for solving the problem to be solved by the project.
+Analyze the problem of the organization and propose options for solving the problem to be solved by the project.

-The student analyzes the problem of the organization and proposes options for solving the problem to be solved by the project.
+Analyze the problem of the organization and propose options for solving the problem to be solved by the project.

-The student proposes and appropriately articulates a design challenge for the project as input to determine the project's goal.
+Propose and appropriately articulate a design challenge for the project as input to determine the project's goal.

-The student proposes and appropriately articulates a design challenge for the project as input to determine the project's goal.
+Propose and appropriately articulate a design challenge for the project as input to determine the project's goal.

-The student selects key information from the minutes of the project team meeting and creates a Project Summary, identifying project deliverables and specifying them for the project schedule.
+Select key information from the project team meeting minutes and create a Project Summary, identifying project deliverables and specifying them for the project schedule.

-The student selects key information from the minutes of the project team meeting and creates a Project Summary, identifying project deliverables and specifying them for the project schedule.
+Select key information from the project team meeting minutes and create a Project Summary, identifying project deliverables and specifying them for the project schedule.

-The student plans the progress of work on the project as a project schedule and uses a Gantt chart to do this independently.
+Plan the project's progress as a project schedule and use a Gantt chart to do this independently.

-The student plans the progress of work on the project as a project schedule and uses a Gantt chart to do this independently.
+Plan the project's progress as a project schedule and use a Gantt chart to do this independently.

-The student critically monitors the actual implementation of the project against the plan and compares the planned and actual results of the project.
-Independently creates a report on the completion of the project and is able to record any differences from the plan.
+Critically monitor actual project implementation against the plan and compare planned and actual project results.
+Independently create a project completion report and record any differences from the plan.

-The student critically monitors the actual implementation of the project against the plan and compares the planned and actual results of the project.
-Independently creates a report on the completion of the project and is able to record any differences from the plan.
+Critically monitor actual project implementation against the plan and compare planned and actual project results.
+Independently create a project completion report and record any differences from the plan.

-The student reviews another student's documentation and approaches to creating project documents from the position of a project manager.
+Review another student's documentation and approaches to creating project documents from the project manager position.

-The student reviews another student's documentation and approaches to creating project documents from the position of a project manager.
+Review another student's documentation and approaches to creating project documents from the project manager position.

 teaching methods